waferbaby/usesthis/posts/cory.doctorow.markdown

 ### What hardware do you use?

-I use a [Framework laptop][framework-laptop].
+I use a [Framework laptop][laptop-13-amd].
 It's the [greatest laptop I've ever used](https://pluralistic.net/2021/09/21/monica-byrne/#think-different).

 I have [a home office](https://www.flickr.com/photos/doctorow/49469188441/ "A Flickr photo of Cory's home office.") that I used to only use about half of the time, pre-pandemic, when I traveled constantly.
 These days I'm in it nearly every day.